rbatllet/private-blockchain/docs/EXAMPLES.md

 - **Export Capability**: Easy backup and sharing with external systems

 ### Use Case 2: Supply Chain Management

+> ⚠️ **IMPORTANT NOTE**: This `SupplyChainTracker` class is a **conceptual example** for illustration purposes.
+It does not exist in the actual project code.
+For real working examples, see the demo files listed at the beginning of this document, particularly `/src/main/java/demo/BlockchainDemo.java`.

 Track products through the supply chain with full traceability.